 Components of Participating Organizations

-Title: ARRA OS Recovery Act 2009 Limited Competition: Comparative Effectiveness Delivery System Evaluation Grants (R01)
+Title: ARRA OS Recovery Act 2009 Limited Competition: Enhanced Registries for Quality Improvement and Comparative Effectiveness Research (R01)

 Note: The policies, guidelines terms and conditions stated in this announcement may differ from those used by the NIH.

 This Funding Opportunity Announcement (FOA) is a new RFA

 Update: The following update relating to this announcement has been issued:

 NOTICE: Applications submitted in response to this Funding Opportunity Announcement (FOA) for Federal assistance must be submitted electronically through Grants.gov (http://www.grants.gov) using the SF424 Research and Related (R&R) forms and the SF424 (R&R) Application Guide.

 APPLICATIONS MAY NOT BE SUBMITTED IN PAPER FORMAT.

 This FOA must be read in conjunction with the application guidelines included with this announcement in Grants.gov/Apply for Grants (hereafter called Grants.gov/Apply).

 A registration process is necessary before submission and applicants are highly encouraged to start the process at least four (4) weeks prior to the grant submission date.
 See Section IV.